 As mentioned previously, the other party does not necessarily have to have committed a criminal act.
 Your loved one’s death, though, must be the direct result of their actions or inactions.
 Typically, these cases fall under a few primary categories: negligence, medical malpractice, and manslaughter.
 However, there are other scenarios that can be deemed wrongful death.
 Those listed here are among the most common.

 Determine whether you have a valid claim.
 Your best option is to reach out to a personal injury and wrongful death attorney.
 Your attorney can then evaluate the specific details of your case to determine whether you are likely to be successful in a lawsuit.
 With this information, your lawyer can begin to develop your case to advocate for you in court.
 In many cases, you and the other party will be able to reach a settlement without ever going to court.
 Settling is much easier and quicker than going to trial.
 Thus, reaching a suitable settlement is often the goal.
-However, your attorney should be well-prepared for the case to go in either direction.
+However, your wrongful death lawyer should be well-prepared for the case to go in either direction.

 For wrongful death lawsuits in Florida, you can count on Andrew Pickett Law.
 We invite you to reach out to our firm with any questions you may have about your case.
 We’ll be happy to set up a free, no-obligation consultation to review the specifics of your case and let you know whether you have a valid claim.
 Call our office today at (321)-503-4014 to reserve your appointment.